brainvat-zz/RepData_PeerAssessment2/PA2_template.md

 2010**.
 These results include measurements taken from 50 states not including any U.S. territories.

-## 1. Which types of events are most harmful with respect to population health?
+## Types of events which are most harmful with respect to population health

 Here we'll look at the top 20 storms according to the total number of people they harmed and the average number of people across the United States that were impacted in the